How to Write a Resume for Google

 1Lacking specificity about scale and impact

 Google operates at a scale few companies match.
-Saying you 'improved performance' without specifying the number of users affected, the before/after metrics, or the system scale won't impress a hiring committee that reviews hundreds of resumes.
-Always include concrete numbers: users served, requests per second, data volume processed, revenue impact, or time saved.
+Saying you 'improved performance' without the number of users affected, before/after metrics, or system scale won't impress a committee reviewing hundreds of packets.
+Always include concrete numbers: users served, requests per second, data volume, revenue impact, or time saved.

 2Over-relying on tools and frameworks instead of fundamentals

-Google values strong computer science fundamentals over familiarity with specific tools.
-Listing 20 frameworks without demonstrating understanding of underlying concepts (data structures, algorithms, system design trade-offs) can actually work against you.
-Show that you understand the 'why' behind your technical choices, not just the 'what.'
+Google values strong CS fundamentals over familiarity with specific tools.
+Listing 20 frameworks without demonstrating understanding of underlying concepts (data structures, algorithms, system-design trade-offs) can work against you.
+Show the 'why' behind your technical choices — this echoes the 'smart creatives' bar from How Google Works.

 3Not demonstrating Googleyness and collaboration

-Technical brilliance alone won't get you hired at Google.
-The hiring committee explicitly evaluates 'Googleyness' — your ability to collaborate effectively, navigate ambiguity, and lead without ego.
-Resumes that read as solo accomplishments without mentioning team dynamics, mentoring, or cross-team collaboration miss a critical evaluation dimension.
+Technical brilliance alone won't get you hired.
+The committee explicitly scores 'Googleyness' — intellectual humility, comfort with ambiguity, and leading without ego.
+A 'Lean No-Hire' on Googleyness can sink an otherwise strong packet even when every technical score is positive.
+Resumes that read as solo heroics without team dynamics, mentoring, or cross-team collaboration miss a scored dimension.

 Frequently Asked Questions